uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Hover over the term `English` and click `edit`
 1. Replace it with `EN` and click `Apply`

+All the occurences of `English` are replaced by `EN`, and the facet auto-updates to only show the remaining values.

 ### Clustering

 > What can I use to identify and replace varying forms of the same data?
+Fixing variations by hand like we did for the languages works fine for small numbers of values, but if there are hundreds or more, it becomes very impractical.

 The **Cluster** function uses an algorithm to group together similar, but inconsistent values in a given column and lets you merge these inconsistent values into a single value you choose.